pinellolab/CRISPResso2/README.md

 --suppress_plots: Suppress output plots (default: False)

+--place_report_in_output_folder: If true, report will be written inside the CRISPResso output folder.
+By default, the report will be written one directory up from the report output. (default: False)

 ## CRISPResso2 output
 The output of CRISPResso2 consists of a set of informative graphs that allow for the quantification and visualization of the position and type of outcomes within an amplicon sequence.